estnltk/ettenten-experiments/spellcheck_evaluation/readme.md

 We use 2 ways for measuring performance.
 _First_, we use manually corrected morphological annotations to automatically synthesize correct forms for misspelled words, and then measure how well the  spellchecker can detect mistakes and provide suggestions for correct word forms.
-_Second_, we provide an indirect evaluation of Vabamorf's spellchecker via measuring improvements that it provides to the quality of morphological analysis if analyses of misspelled words are augmented with analyses (of words) suggested by the spellchecker.
+_Second_, we provide an indirect evaluation of Vabamorf's spellchecker via measuring improvements that it provides to the quality of morphological analysis and disambiguation if analyses of misspelled words are augmented with analyses (of words) suggested by the spellchecker.

 ## I. Evaluating spellchecker on synthesized word forms